ontolex/frequency-attestation-corpus-information/index.md

 > --------
 > ### gloss (Property)
-> an **attestation gloss** contains  the  text  content  of  an  attestation  as  represented  within  a  dictionary.
-This  may  be different  from  a  direct  quotation  because  the  target  expression  may  be  omitted  or  normalized.
+> The **gloss** of an attestation contains  the  text  content  of  an  attestation  *as  represented  within  a  dictionary*.
+This property should not be used to provide direct quotations from the original data source, which should be represented by `rdf:value`.
+Instead, its recommended use is for representations that are either enriched (e.g., by annotations and metadata), amended (e.g., by expanding ligatures or omissions), simplified (e.g., by omissions from the original context, e.g., of the lexeme under consideration) or otherwise differentiated from the plain text representation of the context.
 > **Domain:** `Attestation`
 > **Range:** `xsd:String`
 >
 > --------

 ```
 frac:gloss
     a owl:DatatypeProperty ;
     rdfs:domain frac:Attestation ;
     rdfs:range xsd:string ;
     rdfs:comment "An attestation gloss is the representation of the attestation as provided in a lexical resource.
 This may contain, for example, amendments or additional comments.
 For the string as found in the original text, use rdf:value." ;
     vs:term_status "tbc" .
 ```

+> Note: With `frac:gloss` and `rdf:value`, `frac:Attestation` provides *two* different properties to represent the context of an observable in any particular data source. `rdf:value` should provide information as found in the underlying corpus, e.g., a plain text string.
+If the dictionary provides a different representation, or if the attestation as given in an underlying dictionary has not yet been confirmed to match the context in the underlying corpus, applications should use `frac:gloss` instead of `rdf:value`.
+In other words, `rdf:value` corresponds to the representation of the context in the underlying corpus, `frac:gloss` to its representation in the underlying dictionary.
+If both are confirmed to be equal, use `rdf:value`.

 In many applications, it is desirable to specify the location of the occurrence of a headword in the quoted text of an attestation, for example, by means of character offsets.
 Different conventions for referencing strings by character offsets do exist, representative solutions are string URIs as provided by RCF5147 (for plain text) and NIF (all mimetypes), As different vocabularies can be used to establish locus objects, the FrAC vocabulary is underspecified with respect to the exact nature of the locus object.
 Accordingly, the <tt>locus</tt> property that links an attestation with its source takes any URI as object.